 You do not have to take any extra steps to receive the language score waiver.
 The application will ask if your degree was taught primarily in English; if English was in fact the main method of instruction, you can answer Yes.
 Only if you are accepted, you will be required to submit your official transcripts stating that the degree was taught in English or provide a letter from your school.
 You will be unable to register for courses unless we have one of those documents.

 No, The School of Graduate Studies does not accept the TOEFL MyBest Scores.
-Applicants must achieve a minimum of 90 on one exam date; exams will not be superscored.
+Applicants must achieve the required minimum score on one exam date; exams will not be superscored.

 Congratulations!
 You will need to Accept or Decline our offer of admission by logging back into the online application system - this sets the process in motion with the Center for International Affairs and International Student Services to begin working on your visa and I-20 paperwork.
 Note that the second page of your admissions offer letter contains step by step information on starting your visa process in Terra Dotta.